MerelMoehn/favoread/README.md

 * Language has been set in base.html
 * Non unique ARIA IDs are made unique
-* Remove big layout shift with buttons for user bookcase After these changes the page with the lowest score still scores green:
+* Remove big layout shift with buttons for user bookcase After these changes all pages score green numbers.

 ### W3C CSS Validation
 The style.css code has been validated by the W3C CSS validator and passed without any errors.

 ## Manual Testing
 Most manual testing has been done to check responsiveness and to complete a final walkthrough of the functionalities.
 This resulted in the bug to fix the responsiveness of the 'My Bookcase page'.
 [Go to bug.](https://github.com/MerelMoehn/favoreads/issues/41)

 ## Automated testing
 In total there are 21 one automated test which cover 100% of the application.